 Hamden, CT – a suburban site with strong ties to the adjacent urban community

-In its third year with READy for the Grade, Hamden worked with 15 children at the Brundage Community Branch Library.
-Hamden Public Library’s Head of Children’s Services designed and oversaw the program, which she staffed with local tutors and a project coordinator.
+In its fourth year with READy for the Grade, Hamden worked with 18 children at the Brundage Community Branch Library.
+A new coordinator designed and oversaw the program, which she staffed with three teachers and a teen volunteer.

-Hamden ran 10 hours of onsite programming per week plus a 1-hour online family night each week for 6 weeks.
+Hamden ran 7.5 hours of onsite instruction over 3 days per week for 6 weeks.

-32 people attended the culminating in-person family celebration.
+33 people (10 families) attended the culminating in-person family celebration.

-In 2022, Hamden READy for the Grade distributed 86 books to participating children.
+In 2024, Hamden READy for the Grade distributed 127 free books to participating children.

 What Hamden Parents Say